-Joanne Cleland, Ph.D. /dʒo'an klɛlənd/ Senior Lecturer, University of Strathclyde, Glasgow, Scotland
+Joanne Cleland, Ph.D. /dʒo'an klɛlənd/ Senior Lecturer, University of Strathclyde, Glasgow, Scotland xvi About the Contributors

 Dr. Cleland is a speech and language therapist and senior lecturer at the University of Strathclyde in Glasgow, Scotland.
 Her research focuses on using instrumental techniques to diagnose and treat speech disorders in children.
 She is particularly interested in developing ultrasound tongue imaging into a clinical tool.